drouyang/pmtlock/README.md

 * 2-pmtlock-static.patch: static timeout threshold update, this patch depends on 1-pmtlock-compact.patch

 # Tools
-* paramter: online tuning of the timeout parameter
+* parameter: online tuning of the timeout parameter
-* lock\_fairness: create N kthreads on N cores, competing for the same lock and report lock aquisition distribution and the time consumed.
+* lock\_fairness: create N kthreads on N cores, competing for the same lock and report lock acquisition distribution and the time consumed.
-* overhead: measure everage lock/unlock latency
+* overhead: measure average lock/unlock latency

 ## Updates

 ### 07/08/2015
-pmtlock-lt: Ported pmtlock to Linux 4.0.5, compatible with Linux 3.12+ (v3.0), with an optimized lightweight implementation.
+pmtlock-lt: ported pmtlock to Linux 4.0.5, compatible with Linux 3.12+ (pmtlock-v3.0), augmented with an optimized lightweight implementation (pmtlock-lt).
 Added new kernel modules for evaluation.

 ### 11/22/2013